 University of Helsinki is internationally renowned for the same elements: high-quality teaching, research, and innovation.
 Teaching is strongly research-based meaning you learn directly from our world-class researchers, developing strong research skills yourself.
 Accordingly, teaching by top scientists and interaction between students and researchers is an essential part of the academic life.
-A flatter hierarchy enables our international students to find professors and teachers easily approachable.
+A flat hierarchy between students and staff makes everyone approachable.
 At the University of Helsinki you can experience the key elements of the Finnish education system first-hand.

 Read more about studying in Finland.

 More information about how and when to apply to the International Master's Programmes.

 The Bachelor's Programme in Science has two separate admission processes with different application periods.
 The correct application period is determined by your previous degree.
 Read more about applying to the Bachelor's Programme in Science.